monikascholz/DualColorScope/README.md

 ### Green illumination
 The light passes through the sample and excites ed fluorescent molecules.
 The excitation wavelength is blocked by the filter, such that only emission (red) can continue to the camera.

+## Setup
+A basic microscope is modified with custom 3d-printed or lasercut fittings for the camera, LEDs and filter, a microcontroller and a camera.
+The red light source is placed below the stage to illuminate the sample from below.
+The green light source is placed orthogonal to the sample-camera axis.
+Since the longpass-filter is not perfect (0.01% transmission in the forbidden region), we need to arrange the excitation light at an angle to the camera.
+Otherwise, the small amount of tranmitted light creates a 'shadow' birghtfield image in the fluorescence channel.
+The camera is triggered in sync with the color-switches in the light source, such that each frame is illuminated by exactly one color.

 ## Parts